ricardo1512/recipe-to-chef-natural-language/README.md

 * **nltk** → WordNet and other NLP tools
 * **matplotlib**, **seaborn** → visualization

 ```
 pip install pandas numpy scikit-learn torch torchvision torchaudio transformers matplotlib seaborn nltk
 ```

+### Files

+  * **glove.6B.100d.txt** – This file is required for the project but is too large to include in the repository.
+You need to download it manually from the [GloVe website](https://nlp.stanford.edu/projects/glove/) and place it in the project folder.

 ---